 How to Join Us

-Alternatively, we also offer Tower Tours, which are a great way to go behind-the-scenes and see the ringing chamber and belfry.
+In normal times, we offer Tower Tours, which are a great way to go behind the scenes and see the ringing chamber and belfry.

 The Abbey Ringers also have an active training program for people wishing to learn change ringing.

 For more information about Bath Abbey Bellringers please email the Tower Master, Matthew Butler on [email protected]